Start point - Layby on south

 where we will be going to."

-which we had to make for first.
+which we have to make for first.
 The buildings further back and to

-the far left are Far Orrest, rising just behind which is Allen
+the far left are Far Orrest, and rising just behind which, is Allen

 right of the dip, from back to front, Thornthwaite Crag, Froswick

-Causeway Farm and Crosses Farm, then along a track that led to
+Causeway Farm and Crosses Farm.
+Then go right along the track and footpath that leads to

-then Tetley said, "take Allen on his own as the fell and he
+Tetley then said, "you have to take Allen on his own, as the fell and he

 have the same name."